 Patients typically book well in advance, particularly if they have a preferred surgery date.
 That being said, there are occasionally last-minute cancellations and we do our best to accommodate requests.
 If you have a preferred surgery date in mind, we suggest you call our office (604-515-8847) to reserve your consultation today.

 Choosing the ideal surgeon is one of the most important decisions you will make with respect to your overall experience and outcome.
 Do not be confused by other official sounding boards and certifications.
 The Canadian Society of Plastic Surgeons is the only plastic surgery specialty recognized by the Royal College of Physician and Surgeons of Canada.
 Unfortunately, there are very few restrictions enforced on other physicians or non-physicians who offer plastic surgery procedures or call themselves plastic surgeons of some variety.
 There are no certifying boards with “cosmetic surgery” that are recognized by the Royal College of Physician and Surgeons of Canada (or in the USA).
 While other surgeons can learn and perform a plastic surgery procedure, sometimes from a weekend course, they are not plastic surgeons and do not gain the same in-depth training.
 This can reduce their ability to adapt to variations in anatomy, or intra-operative findings.
 Both the Canadian and American Society of Plastic Surgeons, of which Dr. McInnes is a dual member in good standing, only admit candidates from accredited plastic surgery training programs who have completed rigorous technical training programs, written and oral examinations in plastic surgery, and complete ongoing medical certification.
+Dr. McInnes has also been featured here as one of the best plastic surgeons in Vancouver.
 Be certain to check your surgeon’s membership status as one method of verifying you’re seeing a true plastic surgeon.

 Dr. McInnes performs consultations with patients from across BC and Canada.
 While he prefers to see his patients in person, we can also arrange virtual consultation for out of town patients.
 Your virtual consultation can be arranged wherever you have access to a smartphone or computer with a webcam.
 Prior to your consult, Dr. McInnes will ask you: